 You don't have to spend all of your vacation relaxing.
 Make sure to get out and explore all of the wonderful activities the British Virgin Islands has for its visitors.
 Whether you plan on exploring the nature, soak up the sun, or learn about the islands' history, there is plenty to do.

-You'll discover a large number of beaches to choose from in the area.
-Whether you prefer being around other people, or you prefer having more of the sand to yourself, you should be able to find just the right beach.
-Just click on the beach names for a detailed article concerning that particular location.
+You'll find a large number of beaches to visit in the area.
+Regardless of whether you'd rather be part of a busy beach scene, or you'd rather have more of the beach to yourself, you should find some appealing options.
+You can click on the name of each beach to read a detailed article concerning that specific beach.

-If you are hoping to go snorkeling, a place with that option is The Bight.
+A nice beach where snorkeling is a popular is The Bight.
 Though the bay is big, the beach known as The Bight on its shore is fairly small.
 The rest of the coast is covered in rocks or foliage.

-Another good choice for those who enjoy snorkeling is Marina Cay Beach.
+Another good option for visitors who enjoy snorkeling is Marina Cay Beach.
 This tucked away coastline has velvet soft sand, gentle warm waters and plenty of privacy.

 Help us improve!
 We welcome your corrections and suggestions.